 Fill in the entity's Federal Employee Identification Number (FEIN), name and address.

 Part 2-Owner Information

 Enter the name and address of the owner at the end of the tax year.
-Enter the owner's tax identification number (FEIN or SSN) as the entity reported it for federal income tax purposes.
+Enter the owner's FEIN or SSN as the entity reported it for federal income tax purposes.